 Price: $1,099 for 3 weeks; $2,099 for 6 weeks

 Worried about plastic pollution?
 Hope to fight climate change?
 Make the trek to Cartagena, a UNESCO World Heritage city with a gorgeous oceanside location and colorful colonial architecture.
 As an urban conservation volunteer, you’ll make the city more sustainable through beach cleanups, community gardening projects, and educational workshops for children (you’ll make art out of recycled plastic with kids!).
 You’ll also help implement programs to enhance waste management efficiency.

 When you’re not helping the environment, enjoy Cartagena.
 From the architecture to the cuisine to the white-sand beaches, you’ll be wowed at every turn.
 Tour Old Town, snorkel off the Rosario Islands, and more.

 Preparing for a Safe, Fun Time Volunteering Abroad After COVID-19

 COVID-19 has been an especially destructive Coronavirus.
 Basically, every country and every person has been affected in some way.
-We will get through this together, and we hope victory over COVID-19 comes sooner rather than later.
+But we all managed to get through this together.

 That concludes our guide on volunteering abroad after the coronavirus outbreak.
-In the (hopefully near) future, as you embark on your volunteer adventure, remember to stay safe, have fun, and do good.
+As you embark on your volunteer adventure, remember to stay safe, have fun, and do good.
 Bon voyage!